-- 1. You may write a five-page paper on a topic chosen from a list that I will supply well in advance. - 2.
-If you already possess the required technical skills, you may create a web page on a specific aspect of one of the major issues covered in class. - 3.
+1. You may write a five-page paper on a topic chosen from a list that I will supply well in advance.

+- 2. If you already possess the required technical skills, you may create a web page on a specific aspect of one of the major issues covered in class.
+Students who would like to choose this option must obtain formal permission. - 3.
 If you would like to conduct further research on a topic related to issues raised in class, you may make an in-class presentation of your findings near the end of the term.
-Note: choose this option only if you are prepared to carry out significant extra research.
+Note: Please choose this topic only if you are prepared to carry out significant extra research.
+Also, you must obtain formal permission well in advance.

 No matter which of these options you choose, you must submit a thesis statement on your topic approximately two weeks before the work is due.
-In order to help you complete this task, we will discuss possible thesis statements in class well in advance of the due date for the final exam.
+In order to help you complete this work, we will discuss possible thesis statements in class long before the deadline.